Female student with elderly patient

 Facilities

-The Philippa Cottam Communication Clinic opened in 1993, and is based on-campus.
-As a speech and language therapy clinic, it supports children and adults with a range of communication disabilities every day.
-Having an on-site clinic gives students studying human communication sciences courses the opportunity to gain practical experience during their studies.
-The clinic’s observation and treatment rooms give our students opportunities to work with people who have communication difficulties.
+As a speech and language therapy clinic, it supports children and adults with a range of communication, eating and swallowing difficulties.
+The clinic’s observation and treatment rooms allow students to work directly with people who have communication difficulties.

 Health Sciences School